 The American National Anthem will be played and the countdown…3, 2, 1 and you’re off!

-Download the New York City Marathon Route Map
+You’ll be able to download the New York City Marathon Route Map here in the lead-up to race day.

-First you head up and over the V Bridge leaving Staten Island behind as you move into Brooklyn.
+First, you head up and over the Verrazzano Bridge leaving Staten Island behind as you move into Brooklyn.
 I remember Brooklyn being super exciting.
-But settle in, it’s a long hike of straight road coming up.
+But settle in, it’s a long hike of the straight road coming up.

 While the route has signage at each mile.
 Australians, you get a kilometre sign every 5 kilometres, so it’s a bit of a mind game as to how far you’ve gone.

 I recall the water stations being quite slippery, so careful where you step.
 But make sure if anything that you stick to your nutrition and hydration plan!
-Even if you’re not “thirsty” have a sip to keep you going until the next station (which are at every mile from the 3 mile mark onwards).
+Even if you’re not “thirsty” have a sip to keep you going until the next station (which is at every mile from the 3-mile mark onwards).

 Take it all in – the atmosphere is like nothing you’d ever experienced before.
 People are cheering your name (because it’s on your bib), singing and dancing.
 The whole of New York has come out to support you.